typehero/typehero/challenges/typeof/prompt.md

 //|TypeScript stuff
 ```

 Later, you're going to learn about ways to then do more operations on types.
-We're going to be extracting [keys of objects](todo-pick), and creating new types for [return types](todo-return-types) and [parameters](todo-parameters) of functions.
+We're going to be extracting keys of objects <!-- todo [keys of objects](https://typehero.dev/challenge/object-keys)-->, and creating new types for return types <!-- todo [return types](https://typehero.dev/challenge/return-types) --> and parameters <!-- todo [parameters](https://typehero.dev/challenge/parameters) --> of functions.

 ## Solving This Challenge